SentenceSense/docs/008-design-2.md

 ### System Overview
 Usability:
-  -Activity on the site will be individual and self-paced -Design should be lean, intuitive, and easily navigable -Consolidate and revise the site for unity and consistency -Guiding users in their review of each topic
+  +Activity on the site will be individual and self-paced +Design should be lean, intuitive, and easily navigable +Consolidate and revise the site for unity and consistency +Guiding users in their review of each topic
-  -The website should be viewable on any type of browser -The website should be available 24/7 and if it crashes it should be up again within 24 hours -The website should be equally fast on a mobile device as on a computer
+  +The website should be viewable on any type of browser +The website should be available 24/7 and if it crashes it should be up again within 24 hours +The website should be equally fast on a mobile device as on a computer

 Use Case #1 Admin adds content
 Admin points the browser to admin.experimentalsentencesyntax.com.